 Original documents must be signed and stamped by an

 official government veterinarian and must travel with your animal to Australia.

 How early do I need to start preparing my animal?

 The department has developed a

-date calculator to show importers the minimum, maximum and recommended preparation times required for their pet to meet the import conditions.
+date calculator to show importers the minimum, maximum and recommended preparation times required for their cat or dog to meet the import conditions.
 The date calculator will link you to your relevant step by step guide.
-If your country of export is not in the date calculator, see the Non-approved country via group 2 or 3 country step by step guide for
+If your country of export is not in the date calculator, see the non-approved country via group 2 or 3 country step by step guide for

 government approved veterinarian in your country of export.

 How do I know if the laboratory performing the rabies antibody testing is approved by the Department of Agriculture and Water Resources?

 The Department of Agriculture and Water Resources does not approve laboratories for rabies antibody testing.
 The government veterinary service in the country of export approves the laboratory.